FMLA and CFRA: Family and Medical Leave

 Duration and Timing of Family and Medical Leave

 An employee may take up to 12 workweeks of family/medical leave in a 12-month period.
 He/she may take all 12 weeks at once, or may take leave in shorter increments of hours, days or weeks.

-An employee may take up to 26 weeks per 12-month period to care for an ill or injured service member.
+An employee may take up to 26 weeks per 12-month period to care for an ill or injured service member under the FMLA.

 Leave Period Calculation

 "Twelve weeks" means the equivalent of 12 normally scheduled workweeks.
 For eligible employees working more or less than five days a week or working alternative work schedules, the number of working days constituting 12 weeks is calculated on a pro rata or proportional basis.

 You can choose one of four specific methods to determine the 12-month period in which the 12 workweeks of leave entitlement occur.

 You may require medical certification for an employee taking family/medical leave for his/her own serious illness or to care for a family member (baby-bonding time does not count).
 Keep in mind that medical privacy laws limit the type of information you may require on such certification.

 - Common Mistake - Not understanding the difference between a "serious health condition" and a "common ailment."

 - "Serious Health Condition" Defined - A "serious health condition" is an illness, injury, impairment, or physical or mental condition that involves at least one of several criteria.